A widow’s peak, or v-shaped hairline, is most common in men but can be present in women too.

 Ryan Giggs is another footballer who has a noticeable widow’s peak.
 In 2010, he allegedly spent £30,000 on hair replacement therapy and hair loss treatment in London, to increase the thickness of his hair and boost regrowth from his follicles.

 The good news is that a widow’s peak can be treated and hair growth encouraged.
-It is best to see a hair loss expert as soon as you notice hair loss occurring, as they can set up a specially-tailored treatment programme featuring clinically-proven treatments for a widow’s peak, to reduce hair loss and encourage healthy regrowth.
+It is best to see a hair loss expert as soon as you notice hair loss occurring, as they can set up a specially-tailored treatment programme featuring clinically-proven treatments for a receding hairline, to reduce hair loss and encourage healthy regrowth.